 scp to move data around.

-Grid'5000 does NOT have a BACKUP service for Grid'5000's users home directories: it is your responsibility to save important data outside Grid'5000 (or at least to copy data to several Grid'5000 sites in order to increase redundancy).
+Grid'5000 does NOT have a BACKUP service for users' home directories: it is your responsibility to save important data in someplace outside Grid'5000 (or at least to copy data to several Grid'5000 sites in order to increase redundancy).

 Quotas are applied on home directories -- by default, you get 25 GB per Grid'5000 site.
 If your usage of Grid'5000 requires more disk space, it is possible to request quota extensions in the account management interface, or to use other storage solutions (see Storage).

-Recommended tips and tricks for efficient use of Grid'5000
+Recommended tips and tricks for an efficient use of Grid'5000

-There are also several recommended tips and tricks for SSH and related tools, explained in the SSH page:
+There are also several recommended tips and tricks for SSH and related tools (more details in the SSH page).

 - Configure SSH aliases using the ProxyCommand option.
-Using this, you can avoid the two-steps connection (access machine, then frontend) and connect directly to frontends.
+Using this, you can avoid the two-hops connection (access machine, then frontend) but establish connections directly to frontends.
 This requires using OpenSSH, which is the SSH software available on all GNU/Linux systems, MacOS, and also recent versions of Microsoft Windows.

 - Access your data from your laptop using SSHFS